-“Identity, Advertising and the Future of Journalism,” is set for Jan.
-21 and Feb 4 — participatory webinars curated by the Information Trust Exchange Governing Association (ITEGA.ORG) with support from the Donald W. Reynolds Journalism institute.
+“Identity, Advertising and the Future of Journalism,” ran Jan.
+7, Jan.
+21 and March 4 — participatory webinars curated by the Information Trust Exchange Governing Association (ITEGA.ORG) with support from the Donald W. Reynolds Journalism institute.
 Anyone may participate by registering in advance.
 In collaboration with the Reynolds Journalism Institute, and through support from the Craig Newmark Philanthropies, ITEGA is hosting the three, free web forums to explore how digital systems impact democracy, and the path ahead for advertising, identity, privacy and journalism.

 “Advertising remains critical to the future of journalism, but far from the only answer,” says Bill Densmore, president and founder of ITEGA.
 “Redoing the way the web and advertising handle identity is table stakes to better support for consumer privacy.”